My Cookie Journey

 Oatmeal Cookies

-• Add the oats to a food processer and pulse 10 times.
-The pulsing with a food processer will give you a range of sizes for your oats.
-Next, add the oats to a big bowl.
-In another bowl, weigh or measure the dark brown and white sugars and set this bowl aside.
-Finally, weigh or measure the flour, baking soda, salt, cinnamon, nutmeg, and then add the oats to this bowl.
-Whisk all of these together.
+In another bowl, weigh or measure the dark brown and white sugars and set aside.
+Then, in a separate bowl, weigh or measure the flour, baking soda, salt, cinnamon, and nutmeg.
+Add the oats to this bowl and whisk everything together.

-• Add 12 scoops to a parchment-lined cookie sheet pan using a medium cookie scooper.
-Bake at 350° for 10-12 minutes.
-They will be soft when they come out of the oven but leave them on the cookie sheet pan for a couple of minutes before moving them to a cooling rack.
-Cookies should be completely cooled before adding the icing.
+Bake at 350°F (175°C or 180°C) for 10-12 minutes.
+The cookies will be soft when they come out of the oven, so leave them on the sheet pan for a couple of minutes before moving them to a cooling rack.

 Icing